 Before you start looking at those leads, you’ll need to research their accounts to understand what the company’s key pain points are, its size, and the buying motivations of the people within.

 You then need to pinpoint the key decision-makers or influencers within that account (there could a handful, or just one), and market/pitch to them.

 One practical way of pivoting to a named account approach is to work backwards, via lead-to-account matching.
 If a sales or marketing rep identifies a good lead, assign their entire account to them, and take it from there.

 Ideally, your data solution should also offer lead-to-account matching facilities integrated into your CRM or marketing automation system, to save you the trouble of doing it manually.

 One of the great things about a named account approach is that it increases efficiency, by eliminating the possibility of different sales and/or marketing reps unwittingly — and unnecessarily — working different leads within the same company, resulting in a wasteful duplication of efforts.

 Site-level matching is the next logical step from lead-to-account matching.
 It’s more advanced, and performing it requires more sophisticated technology, but it can and should be implemented by any company pursuing ABM.

-We’ve covered site-level matching in a previous blog here.
-But in a nutshell, site-level matching maps out your accounts’ entire hierarchies, highlighting which companies are in fact subsidiaries of larger, parent accounts.
+We’ve covered site-level matching in detail in a previous blog post.
+But in a nutshell: site-level matching maps out your accounts’ entire hierarchies, highlighting which companies are in fact subsidiaries of larger, parent accounts.

 The purpose is the same as lead-to-account matching, but taking it to another level of accuracy.
 Site-level matching provides a full, comprehensive picture of your named accounts and the leads within them, empowering you with the knowledge of who among the often myriad options are the very best leads to target.